Clinical Support Specialist Job Description

 - Ensuring we have quality and consistent service, including appropriate cultural, economic, FERPA understanding, District Health Policies.

 - Researching and understanding community and regional resources.

 - Strong verbal and written communication skills, and the demonstrated ability to understand and convey information clearly.

 - Computer skills and an ability to learn and understand general technical requirements for the telemedicine system.

 - Organizational skills to prioritize workload, flexibility and detail oriented.

 - Demonstrated ability to communicate effectively with physicians/PA/NP, support staff, parent/guardians and technical staff.

 - Ability to exercise empathy, understanding of the school environment and children/personnel in that environment, tact, courtesy, kindness and diplomacy when dealing with individuals at any level.

 - Understand the role as serving the school district and the student/community population.

 - Ability to maintain confidentiality, exercise discretion, work independently and commit to excellence.

-- Minimum 2 years clinical experience
+- Minimum 2 years experience in clinical setting.

 - Experience with children and under-served populations strongly desired.

-- Spanish speaking a plus.
+- Spanish speaking a MUST.